- Windows registries seem to be the main cause of this error, so check out our many articles on the matter.

 - Press Windows Key + X and choose Device Manager.

-- Confirmation message will appear.
-Click on OK to remove the driver.
+- Click on OK to remove the driver.

 - After removing the driver, click on Scan for hardware changes icon.